siemens/meta-iot2050/recipes-app/iot2050-eio-manager/README.md

  - A FUSE service for loading the eio file system.
  - A time syncing service for sync the system time to extended IO controller.
+ - A cli tool for communicating with the gRPC server:
+   - Deploy/Retrieve extended IO configurations

 ## Regenerate the gRPC python modules if proto file changes: